Case Published: January 2020

 Based on this patient’s oliguria (low urine output), “muddy brown” granular casts on urine sediment, and fractional excretion of sodium (FENa, which should always be taken with a grain of salt…) > 1.0%, the most likely cause of his AKI is acute tubular necrosis (ATN).

-Once we have determined this patient requires renal replacement therapy, we must decide which modality to use.
+Once we have determined this patient requires kidney replacement therapy, we must decide which modality to use.
 Intermittent hemodialysis (HD) Is the standard modality for most institutions.
-Other acute RRT modalities include peritoneal dialysis (PD), continuous renal replacement therapy (CRRT), and other hybrid therapies such as prolonged intermittent renal replacement therapy (PIRRT).
+Other acute KRT modalities include peritoneal dialysis (PD), continuous kidney replacement therapy (CKRT), and other hybrid therapies such as prolonged intermittent kidney replacement therapy (PIRRT).

-The main considerations for choosing CRRT over an intermittent therapy tend to include hemodynamic instability and fluid/volume goals.
-This oliguric patient with hypotension requiring vasopressors as well as high daily intake (multiple IV medications) would likely be considered a good candidate for CRRT.
+The main considerations for choosing CKRT over an intermittent therapy tend to include hemodynamic instability and fluid/volume goals.
+This oliguric patient with hypotension requiring vasopressors as well as high daily intake (multiple IV medications) would likely be considered a good candidate for CKRT.
 Of note, however, the evidence has not shown significant benefit in patient outcomes using CRRT over intermittent therapies.

-More on CRRT in an upcoming case, but check out this Renal Fellow Network post and figure below summarizing the different modalities:
+More on CKRT in an upcoming case, but check out this Renal Fellow Network post and figure below summarizing the different modalities:

 Different institutions use various types of CRRT, including continuous veno-venous hemodialysis (CVVHD), continuous hemofiltration (CVVH/CVVHF), and contiuous veno-venous hemodiafiltration (CVVHDF).
 Some use anticoagulation strategies with citrate, others use heparin, or no anticoagulation.
 Take a look at this AJKD Core Curriculum, and keep an eye out for future CRRT cases!